Anatomy of a suicidal crisis

 With my rig reset I got back into the car and started the engine.
 I sat there in silence, listening to the hum of the motor.
 My mind wandered to my family, and I imagined what they would think if they could see me in this situation.
 As it had the first time around, the moisture in the exhaust, coupled with the cool night temperatures, caused condensation to form on the inside of the car windows.
 I wrote the word SORRY in the condensation with my finger, and reclined the driver’s seat as far back as it would go.
 I rolled onto my right side, and then, sometime before beginning to feel any effects of the CO gas again, I fell asleep.

-Later that morning a guy named Norman, the warehouse manager showed up for work and called 911 to initiate the series of events that would save my life.
-Judging from my medical records, the near death experience that I had occurred underneath of a red cross of an ambulance speeding its way to the Jersey City Medical Center.
-Every single day since I woke up in the ICU a couple days later, the moments when I was unable to take a breath, and the moment when I ceased trying to do so have always felt like they occurred yesterday.
+Later that morning a guy named Norman, the warehouse manager, showed up for work and called 911 to initiate the series of events that would save my life.
+Judging from my medical records, the near death experience that I had occurred underneath of the red cross of an ambulance speeding its way to the Jersey City Medical Center.